 In 2006 and 2007 the Choir made trips to the USA, and in 2013 the Lay Clerks embarked on a successful concert tour of Nuremberg, Munich and Salzburg, raising the profile of the College and bringing the sound of St George’s to many hundreds of new listeners abroad.
 The most recent tour for the full choir was to Germany in May 2015.

-For a list of the services in coming week complete with music list please click here.
+For a list of services in the coming week complete with music list please click here.